 Americans even maintain controlling interests in iconic football clubs located thousands of miles offshore.
 None in the Bundesliga, not yet.
 But in 2011, the same outfit that owns the Boston Red Sox bought a majority stake in Liverpool FC —a move that would have boggled the mind of Brian Bliss as he toiled in the late 1980s for the A League’s lowly Boston Bolts.

-The young men who scored that victory in the Trinidadian capital are today in their late 40s — some have already turned 50.
+The young men who scored that victory in the Trinidadian capital are today in their 50s.
 Their experiences as kids, young amateurs and fledgling professionals shaped the future of soccer in America and laid the groundwork for all these important transformations to come.
 This is why, in researching this book, I spoke with most every one of them, plus dozens of their coaches and contemporaries.
 Their stories up to and including 1990, while largely absent from the public consciousness, remain key to understanding where we are today as a footballing nation, including why it took so very long to get here.

 Their mosaic recollections — of U.S. soccer in the ‘70s and ‘80s, of their development as individual players, of their first interactions with each other as members of various national squads, of the tortuous 1990 qualifying campaign and Italia ’90 itself — together form American soccer’s modern creation story.